DJ-66/go_Cryptography_Symmetric_Encryption/README.md

 # i.e.  To store user generated password as encrypted string our DB
 # Aes + GCM also gives us message authentication (integrity) = Authenticated Encyption

-# work in progress - will add CLI + user string input in the future
+# Work in progress - will add CLI + user string input in the future